 7. Jeera is a great hydrator

 Pop some honey and freshly squeezed lemon along with a pinch of salt into your jeera water to keep your cells hydrated and fresh.
-Providing water and electrolytes for your body keeps them working at peak condition, and a jeera drink is a great way to accomplish that.
-Taking jeera water in the mornings before your workout can prevent nausea and dizziness you experience if you have a habit of skipping breakfast.
+Providing water and electrolytes for your body keeps them working at peak condition, and it is a great way to accomplish that.
+Drinking this water in the mornings before your workout can prevent nausea and dizziness you experience if you have a habit of skipping breakfast.

 Jeera water for weight loss

 Obesity is a serious condition the world over that causes a chain reaction of health issues and hurts the mental health of those with the condition.
 Increased visceral fat, high body mass indexes, and insulin resistance are some of the major causes of serious metabolic disorders.

 Jeera water improves your body mass index and insulin sensitivity with consistent, moderate doses outside the lab, and is medically proven to do so inside the lab as well.

 1. Jeera water has almost no calories

 Just a teaspoon has 7 calories.
 Those 7 calories are more densely packed with nutrition than several other foods.
 Exercising on an empty stomach is a strain on many stomachs, but sipping cumin water before going on a morning exercise routine takes care of the potential acidity issues and keeps you hydrated and calm for a good workout.

 Apple cider vinegar has compounds that prevent fat deposition when consumed and is purported to improve metabolic efficiency, allowing stable weight loss while maintaining satiety.